 Adversarial Dropout Regularization

-Abstract:We present a method for transferring neural representations from label-rich source domains to unlabeled target domains.
-Recent adversarial methods proposed for this task learn to align features across domains by fooling a special domain critic network.
-However, a drawback of this approach is that the critic simply labels the generated features as in-domain or not, without considering the boundaries between classes.
-This can lead to ambiguous features being generated near class boundaries, reducing target classification accuracy.
-We propose a novel approach, Adversarial Dropout Regularization (ADR), to encourage the generator to output more discriminative features for the target domain.
-Our key idea is to replace the critic with one that detects non-discriminative features, using dropout on the classifier network.
+Abstract:We present a domain adaptation method for transferring neural representations from label-rich source domains to unlabeled target domains.
+Recent adversarial methods proposed for this task learn to align features across domains by ``fooling'' a special domain classifier network.
+However, a drawback of this approach is that the domain classifier simply labels the generated features as in-domain or not, without considering the boundaries between classes.
+This means that ambiguous target features can be generated near class boundaries, reducing target classification accuracy.
+We propose a novel approach, Adversarial Dropout Regularization (ADR), which encourages the generator to output more discriminative features for the target domain.
+Our key idea is to replace the traditional domain critic with a critic that detects non-discriminative features by using dropout on the classifier network.
 The generator then learns to avoid these areas of the feature space and thus creates better features.
-We apply our ADR approach to the problem of unsupervised domain adaptation for image classification and semantic segmentation tasks, and demonstrate significant improvement over the state of the art.
-We also show that our approach can be used to train Generative Adversarial Networks for semi-supervised learning.
+We apply our ADR approach to the problem of unsupervised domain adaptation for image classification and semantic segmentation tasks, and demonstrate significant improvements over the state of the art.

 TL;DR:We present a new adversarial method for adapting neural representations based on a critic that detects non-discriminative features.